 South Carolina State Laws Concerning Traffic Accidents

 In any accident situation, those involved are typically bound by the laws where the crash took place.
 South Carolina is a fault state, which means that the driver who caused the accident and injuries is responsible for providing compensation for any damages related to the crash.
-Additionally, South Caroline follows the rules of modified comparative negligence, which stipulates that the victim will obtain compensation equal to the other driver’s degree of fault, as long as the other driver was more than 50 percent responsible for the crash.
+Additionally, South Carolina follows the rules of modified comparative negligence, which stipulates that the victim should obtain compensation equal to the other driver’s degree of fault, as long as the other driver was more than 50 percent responsible for the crash.

 It is possible that the driver who caused your crash lives in a state that follows similar rules, but there are different laws governing injury claims in different states.
 Regardless, when the accident occurs in South Carolina, South Carolina law will apply.

 Protecting Your Rights After a Crash

 An accident that happens while a driver is on a vacation is still an accident.
 The injuries are just as real, and victims deserve compensation.
 So, it’s important to follow a few critical steps if you are involved in any traffic crash: